TabbycatDebate/tabbycat/docs/features/check-ins.rst

     .. note:: Barcode scanners are probably cheaper than you think.
 A perfectly serviceable model should be around $20 USD or less although a cursory Google search might at first turn up models that are many times that amount.
 If you are a curious tab director, or are involved in a tournament with a little spare money, having just one or two around for critical tasks can be highly valuable.

 3. If your device has a (web)cam you can use the Scan Using Camera button.
 Any barcodes put in front of the camera's video stream will be scanned into the form.
+A sound will play when a barcode has been identified — so be aware that turning sound on or using headphones can help identify when a scan has been made.

+    .. image:: images/checkin_live.png

-Camera scanning works on most modern browsers although it will only work with Safari 11 or higher (iOS 11+ and macOS 10.13+).
-Camera scanning may also not work when using a local-installation of Tabbycat in all browsers, *except* Firefox.
+    .. note:: Camera scanning works on most modern browsers although it will only work with Safari 11 or higher (iOS 11+ and macOS 10.13+).
+Camera scanning may also not work when using a local-installation of Tabbycat in all browsers, *except* Firefox where it seems to.
 Depending on the quality of your camera barcodes that are less than 4cm wide may not be recognised — ideally barcodes should be at least 5cm if using this method as your main way of checking-in things.

-    .. image:: images/checkin_live.png

 4. The Check-in status page (described below) allows assistants and administrators to manually check-in particular people or entire institutions without needing to know their identifiers.